ilaiadaya/Projects/README.md

 ### A little about myself

 I'm dedicated to shaping a better tomorrow.
 I have boundless curiosity to learn more and improve how I learn, collaborate with brilliant people and to always stay humble.

 ## See here some of my latest projects.
 Thank you for supporting me!

-1. Content based recommender systems
+1. Content based recommender systems for music

 2. Experimental Paper Empathy and social anxiety

-3. Reuters Corpus NLP Project
+3. Reuters Corpus NLP Project for teaching NLP

-4. Twitter sentiment analysis
+4. Twitter sentiment analysis for teaching NLP

 5. Exhibition: Question Reality.

+6. Surfing the chain - An analysis of blockchain-based data storage solutions to the data availability problem of decentralized social networks.